The-Ronin-Project/interop-mirth/mirth-channel-config/README.md

         - The DiagramChannel inserts SVG snippets from this file into different XSLT steps.
         - This file is the only place a developer can view or modify the full drawing.
         - &lt;svg> is wrapped in &lt;html> for easy testing of SVG changes in a browser.

+## Writing a new channel
+Create a new channel in the [channels directory](./channels) with the same root name as the Kotlin class.

+In Mirth, copy an existing channel or create one from a scratch.
+Use the standard code templates for the different steps needed, rename the channel to be the root name, and reference the Kotlin channel's class name in the deploy script.

+Write a set of [integration tests](./src/it/kotlin) to ensure the channel works as expected.